We offer below,

 no citation from the Gospels, or from the Epistles that follow.
 Small

 wonder.
-I doubt that there is a recorded word from the mouth of Jesus
+I doubt that there is a single word in these texts attributed to Jesus

 that sanctions war.
 (In Matthew 10:34, Jesus says “I came not to send peace,

 but a sword.”
 But this is a prophecy of hard times ahead – not a call for

 his followers to lift up their swords).
 Quite the contrary, Jesus instructs

 us to “love our enemies,” (Matthew 5:44), to “turn the other cheek” and to

 The Old Testament is quite another story, for it is soaked with the blood of

 the unfortunate tribes -- the citizens of Jericho, the Philistines and the

 Midianites -- that stood in the way of the conquering “armies of The Lord.”